NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/neuralnetworkmodels.md

     Note that this is an arbitrary model not trained on H2, hence the calculation of the potential energy and forces most likely do not make sense.

-Then we can obtain the same numbers using the NonadiabaticModels interface:
+Then, we can convert the ASE output into the format used in NonadiabaticModels, which makes it possible to use the SchNet model e.g. for molecular dynamics calculations within NonadiabaticModels:
 ```@repl spk
 using NonadiabaticModels;
 model = AdiabaticASEModel(h2);